Alert Source Discuss

 • Sponsorship: account X pays for a transaction on behalf of account Y. Account X could be paid in some other ERC-20 for this service, or it could be an application operator including the transactions of its users for free.

 • Privilege de-escalation: users can sign sub-keys and give them specific permissions that are much weaker than global access to the account.
-For example, you could imagine a permission to spend ERC-20 tokens but not ETH, or to spend up to 1% of the total balance per day, or to interact only with a specific application.
+For example, a permission to spend ERC-20 tokens but not ETH, or to spend up to 1% of the total balance per day, or to interact only with a specific application.

 Specification